HELP and RESOURCES

 It takes several years of formal schooling to learn how to read and spell with approximately 180 hours - one school year of instructions for each grade level in regular schools for individuals without language difficulties and if your child has not learned to read and spell in a regular classroom then how would it be possible for him to reach his reading and spelling level quickly?
 Even a year of intensive intervention is not enough to reach his grade level because it all depends on many factors such as your child's capacity to learn, the severity of his disabilities, how often he sees the tutor and the complexity of the rules of the English language, etc.

 Be realistic of your child's reading and spelling goals because even yourself, you might cannot make it!

-Now that you have a tutor, what kind of reading program is the best and the most effective for your dyslexic child?
+Now , what kind of reading program is the best and the most effective for your dyslexic child?